Ensuring the highest level of care.

 Dr. Wilcox was named Outstanding Physician by the Genesis Group and the Medical Societies.
 Dr. Wilcox retired as the Masonic Care Community Medical Director in 2010 but is still active and involved in with our residents.

-The Masonic Care Community is proud to have physicians who are Board Certified in Geriatrics.
 Our team is very concerned about proper treatment and diagnosis of seniors, and started the Geriatric Assessment Clinic to help area physicians treat their patients.
 They work to assist patients and their families understand issues such as delirium, geriatric syndromes management (falls, incontinence, depression, pain, vision or hearing impairments, weight loss / anorexia in seniors.
-Dr. Erim and Dr. Wilcox look to reduce polypharmacy in older patients.
+Dr. Erim, Dr McCormick and Dr. Wilcox look to reduce polypharmacy in older patients.
 Polypharmacy is the term used when an individual is taking a variety of medications, prescribed from different physicians that create untoward effects on a patient’s health.
 Through their efforts, MCC looks to reduce the number of unnecessary ER visits or re-hospitalizations of seniors at the Masonic Care Community.